Type Systems

 environment

-, then we know that x * 2
+is of type int, then we know that x * 2 will also

-.
-Therefore, the type of lambda x: x * 2
+be an int.
+Therefore, the type of lambda x: x * 2 is int -> int.

 What about multi-parameter functions?
 Remember that in Haskell, all